philodendron verrucosum

 Read on for more specific tips and information on growing a Philodendron verrucosum houseplant.

-This species typically grows under the canopy of large rainforest trees, which is a naturally shady environment.
-Indoors, they will thrive in an area that has moderate light but not in direct sunlight.
+This tropical plant typically grows under the canopy of large rainforest trees, which is a naturally shady environment.
+Indoors, they will thrive in an area that has moderate light but not direct light.
 A position near an east or west-facing window could be ideal.
-The filtered light behind a curtain covering a south-facing window is another good option.
+The bright indirect light behind a curtain covering a south-facing window is another good option.

 Water the plant often enough to maintain an evenly moist growing medium.
 Feel the soil regularly to get an idea of the appropriate schedule.
 The soil should not remain saturated, nor should it be allowed to dry out completely.
 An appropriate growing medium and a container with drainage holes will be very helpful for maintaining the right moisture levels.

-This plant enjoys a warm environment with high humidity.
+This plant prefers a warm environment with high humidity.

 Temperatures in its natural habitat do not fall below freezing, although it is likely to become fairly cool at the high altitudes where this plant grows.
 Typical mild indoor temperatures are ideal for this species, provided it is not positioned near a cold draught or heat source.